develop-me/bootcamp--week-05--tooling/challenges/01/05-simple-project.md

 *Note: Don't worry about making your web pages perfect, the purpose is to practice using Git.*

-### Advanced
-- if you have time add some CSS styling
-- experiment with the -a flag in git commit -am (in the notes PDF box on "git commit arguments")

 ### After you have finished
 - Emoji the task on Slack so the instructor knows you have finished.
 - Share a summary of your commit messages on Slack.

+### Stretch challenges
+- if you have time add some CSS styling
+- experiment with the -a flag in git commit -am (in the notes PDF box on "git commit arguments")